epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ### WikiData translation to merge datasets

-To merge movies in different datasets (CMU and IMDb), we need a third dataset that contains an ID for the CMU dataset (either freebase_id or wiki_movie_id) and the ID for the IMDb dataset (tconst).
-This can be done using the WikiData database.
-To retrieve those indices, we use the [WikiData Query service](https://query.wikidata.org/).
+To merge movies from different sources (CMU and IMDb), we need a translation layer that contains an ID for the CMU dataset (either freebase_id or wiki_movie_id) and for the IMDb dataset (tconst).
+This can be done by querying the WikiData database using [WikiData Query service](https://query.wikidata.org/).

 ### TVTropes tropes

-We downloaded a dataset of 500 highly curated tropes with corresponding characters from [TVTropes](https://tvtropes.org/) hoping to enrich our personas data.
+We downloaded a dataset of 500 highly curated tropes with corresponding characters from [TVTropes](https://tvtropes.org/) to enrich our personas data.

-### Implementation
-We have written a [script](src/preprocessing/download_dataset.py) that automatically downloads all the above data from the various sources.
-It also contains the specific query that we make to wikidata to recover the translation between unique identifiers.
-The data is manageable in size and all filtering and merging steps necessary are done in Part I of the [notebook](initial_analyses.ipynb).
 ## Methods

 ## Proposed timeline